 How to make Artisan Bread

-Artisan bread is what makes my heart rate race, my taste-buds salivate and constantly fulfils my natural curiosity of experiencing new things.
+Artisan bread is what makes my heart rate race, my taste buds salivate and constantly fulfils my natural curiosity of experiencing new things.
 Being an Artisan isn’t just about a recipe, it’s a way of life.
-From the selection of the ingredients to the way a product is crafted to the way it’s sold.
+From the selection of the ingredients to the way a product is crafted and how it is sold.
+An Artisan creates a product that extracts the true quality of the ingredients it contains.

 What is special about artisan bread?